I'm A Highly Sensitive Person. Here's What I Wish More People Knew About HSPs

 To address what you are no doubt thinking: No, I am not a frigid, antisocial, boring buzzkill.
 In fact, if I do say so myself, I’m actually quite fun and outgoing when I need to be.
 I am, however, a very deep processor, extremely aware of the emotions of myself and others, and an avid appreciator of little things in life that often go unnoticed—in other words, I am a textbook example of what is referred to as an HSP, or a highly sensitive person.

-Here's what it feels like to be a highly sensitive person.
+How to know if you're a highly sensitive person.

 From a physical standpoint, sights, sounds, smells, textures, physical pain, consuming too much caffeine or sugar, not getting enough sleep, or even feelings of hunger can really throw an HSP for a loop.
 When an HSP experiences any of the above beyond a threshold that would seem quite low to a non-HSP, it makes it nearly impossible to concentrate or feel comfortable in their surroundings—and often, for reasons that may come off as bizarre to "outsiders."
 Perhaps an HSP can’t stand a stranger’s perfume at the grocery store, so they switch lines at the checkout.
-Or maybe they always need to be wearing sunglasses, even on the cloudiest of days, in order to shield their sensitive retinas from the sun.
-Maybe an hour or two into a party, they’ve disappeared to a quiet corner with fewer people or have even gone home because it was just too noisy.
+Or maybe an hour or two into a party, they’ve disappeared to a quiet corner with fewer people or have even gone home because it was just too noisy.
 While this all may seem like odd or anti-social behavior, it likely isn’t because they are either of those things—it’s simply because of their characteristically low tolerance for external stimuli that often feels like it's attacking from every angle.

 1. HSPs really, genuinely care—and they are good at it.